pablob2002/pablo-avdm/README.md

    | group_continent | group_continent | Continent names with America and Oceania grouped | str |

 ### Sergi Directory
 This directory contains a single .ipynb file which creates all the figures necessary for the "Is the immigration in Barcelona the cause of the Spain-born citizens’ emigration?" mini article.
 The csv files containing the data generated are stored in the data folder (local), in a created by the program folder called "sergi_data_frames".
-Apart from that, another folder called "figures_sergi" (local) is created inside the Sergi directory containing all the generated figures in .png and .pdf format.
+Apart from that, another folder called "figures_sergi" is created inside the Sergi directory containing all the generated figures in .png and .pdf format.
 The data sets used are 1, 2 and 6.

 There are three types of plots generated (and its corresponding data frames):
 1. **Scatter plot by world region to analyze the influence of the variation of the immigrant percentage in the total Spain-born population by neighborhood**